 Library

-• Marbofloxacin is given by mouth and is used on and off label to treat certain bacterial infections including leishmaniasis, tuberculosis, and hemoplasmosis.
-Common side effects include vomiting, diarrhea, and lack of appetite.
-Do not use in pets that are allergic to it or other quinolones, or in small and medium breed dogs before 8 months of age, in large breed dogs before 12 months of age, in giant breed dogs before 18 months of age, or in cats before 12 months of age.
-If a negative reaction occurs, please call your veterinary office.
+• Lincomycin is given by mouth or injection and is used on and off label to treat certain bacterial infections.
+Give as directed by your veterinarian.
+Common side effects include vomiting, diarrhea, or drooling.
+Do not use in pets that are allergic to it or similar drugs, in pets with a candida fungal infection, very young pets, or in rabbits, hamsters, guinea pigs, or horses.
+If a negative reaction occurs, please call the veterinary office.

 Our Hours